Five of Wands Tarot Card Meanings and Combinations

 Five of Wands > The Hanging Man: can delay things but tends to suggest an alternative approach will be needed to move things forward from what may seem like an endless stream of annoyances and obstacles.
 Opposing views and positions may become entrenched.

-Five of Wands > Strength: Powering through whatever may be thrown at you.
+Five of Wands > Strength: Powering through whatever may be thrown at you, despite obstacles or competing forces.

 Five of Wands > The Tower: This situation could get out of hand and lead to violent clashes, (may show riots and unrest on a larger scale against established authority if The Emperor or Hierophant present, Justice and King of Swords can also involve police, uniforms, etc.)